-The small-town vibes in Samaipata, Bolivia are relaxing anf comforting.
+The small-town vibes in Samaipata are relaxing and comforting.
 For me, after spending a couple of days in the hustle and bustle of Santa Cruz, Samaipata was the perfect escape!

 If you’re like us and enjoy a nice hike, then Samaipata is somewhere you should visit.
 From Samaipata you can access a few great, and not super busy, hiking trails.

-Of course, as mentioned above, Amboro National Park near Samipata is the perfect pace to go for a hike.
+Of course, as mentioned above, Amboro National Park near Samipata is the perfect place to go for a hike.
 But there are also a few other hikes that you can do too!

 When you think about where quality coffee comes from in South America you probably think of Colombia or Brazil.
 You probably didn’t know that not far from Samaipata there are some coffee farms where very high-quality beans are grown!
 This is one of the only regions in Bolivia that successfully grows coffee beans.

-Some of the best cafes in Samaipata, Bolivia include:
+Some of the best cafes in Samaipata include:

 Caffe Art – Coffee beans served in this centrally located cafe come from the Yungas region in Bolivia.
 That’s right, local Bolivian beans!
 But besides coffee, this cafe is a fun place to just hang out with fast Wifi (which can be hard to find in Bolivia) and it is pet friendly too!